monroewilliams/softub/README.md

 ## Current state of the project:

 I've reverse-engineered the protocol the original box uses to talk to the panel.
 (It's a pretty straightfoward binary protocol over TTL Serial at 2400 baud.)
+For anyone interested in the reverse-engineering process I went through to figure out the protocol, I've documented it [here](./hardware/reverse-engineering.md).

 The plug pinout for the panel is:

 1. Yellow - Gnd